ds5110/Facial-Landmarks-Exploration/README.md

 - `make euclidean_scale`: Euclidean Distances generation with data source changed to `rotated_scale.csv` for comparison.
 - `make scatter`: The command is used for plotting boxplot of each variable and scatter plot of mean of each variable to show the distribution of landmarks.
-- `make outlier_new`: The command is used for performing outlier detection on face landmarks data using two methods:
+- `make outlier`: The command is used for performing outlier detection on face landmarks data using two methods:
   Mahalanobis distance and isolation forest.
-- `make outlier_new_scale`: The command is used for evaluating efficiency of three scaling techniques by using our two outlier detection model on datasets obtained from these methods.
+- `make outlier_scale`: The command is used for evaluating efficiency of three scaling techniques by using our two outlier detection model on datasets obtained from these methods.
 - `make feature`: The command is used for feature selection method implementation.
 This step can be very time-consuming up to tens of minutes.
 Results are saved as CSV files.